 How to Complete Schedule J for Estate Form 706

-Itemize all funeral expenses on line A, Schedule J. These expenses include all miscellaneous items billed by the funeral home; flowers; a newspaper funeral announcement; a tombstone, monument, mausoleum, or burial plot for the decedent and his or her family (including perpetual care costs); and travel expenses for one person to accompany the body to the place of burial if traveling a distance.
+Itemize all funeral expenses on line A, Schedule J. These expenses include all miscellaneous items billed by the funeral home; flowers; a newspaper funeral announcement; a tombstone, monument, mausoleum, or burial plot for the decedent and his or her family; and travel expenses for one person to accompany the body to the place of burial if traveling a distance.

-You may want to complete, sign, and date Form 4421, Declaration of Executor’s Commissions and Attorney’s Fees, reference it on line B1, and attach it to tax Form 706 as an exhibit.
-This expedites the audit process.
+It is strongly recommended that you fill in, sign, and date Form 4421, Declaration of Executor’s Commissions and Attorney’s Fees, reference it on line B1, and attach it to the 706 as an exhibit.
+This action expedites the audit process.
 Form 4421 contains a statement as to how much of the attorney fees and executor fees are being taken as a deduction on an income tax return.

-Some other expenses that you may deduct on Schedule J, include:
+Other expenses you may deduct on Schedule J include

 Probate court filing fees